Find Affordable College Courses

 Washington, DC

 Howard University landed the #15 spot in the 2023 rankings for the best human development and family studies programs.
-Located in the city of Washington, Howard is a private not-for-profit college with a large student population.
+Located in the city of Washington, Howard is a private not-for-profit school with a large student population.

 #16